Alexandredornellas/Bootstrap-learning/README.md

-# This repository was made with the only purpose of learning bootstrap
+# This repository was made with the only purpose of learning bootstrap + JS

 ### Notes:
--
+- add JS